-Lighting carparks in the correct manner is essential to provide a safe environment for those stakeholders that utilise them.
-Having too little or too much light may have a detrimental effect on user experience within the carpark and those adjacent to it.
+Lighting car parks in the correct manner is essential to provide a safe environment for stakeholders who utilise them.
+Having too little or too much light may have a detrimental effect on user experience within the car park.

-Good design not only promotes safety for the user, but it is also ecologically sound by lowering the energy consumption.
+Good design not only promotes enhanced safety for the user, but also offers the potential for reduced energy consumption.
 This can be achieved through the use of more efficient lighting products and smart control systems.
 The financial benefits can not only been seen through lower energy usage, but also through lower maintenance costs due to the life expectancy of the products being greater.

-Ensuring you have sufficient lighting levels for the car park may seem straight forward but a large amount of planning is required to make it work.
-Basing your decision on how busy the car park is, its size, type and location will also assist you to build a picture of the risk.
-The implementation of inspections will also assist in the process to identify if more needs to be undertaken and if specialised advice should be sort.
+Ensuring sufficient lighting levels for car parks may seem straight forward but a large amount of planning is required to make it work effectively.
+Basing decisions on how busy the car park is, its size, type and location will also assist in building an accurate understanding of the risk.
+The implementation of inspections will also assist in the process to identify if more needs to be undertaken and if specialised advice should be sought.